FiniteReality/Finite.Metrics/docs/README.md

 # Finite.Metrics #

-A metrics library for .NET, written in the style of Microsoft.Extensions.Logging.
+A simple metrics library for .NET, written in the style of Microsoft.Extensions.Logging.

 ## Why? ##